 If you're craving the salty, ocean breeze, head to Salem Willows.
 This scenic public park is true to its namesake, dotted with stately white willow trees that provide excellent shade for laying out a blanket and enjoying the weather.
 You can also get excitement during your visit, as a portion of the grounds include space for entertainment.
 Try out the arcades and kiddie rides, or chow down on a traditional Salem chop suey sandwich from one of the many food vendors.
 No matter how you spend the day, you can end it at one of the park's three stunning beaches.

 Chances are good that you'll get hungry during your visit to Salem.
 That's lucky for you because this city has plenty of cuisine to offer!
-For an upscale dining experience, try out Firenze Trattoria, serving up fine Tuscan cuisine paired with a wide array of wines.
 To get a taste of the local flavor, we recommend Turner's Seafood, a Salem staple that serves seafood with a twist.

 Lighter options can be found at Life Alive, an organic restaurant that specializes in vibrant and value-packed vegetarian items like The Goddess, a grain bowl with veggies, tofu, and their signature Ginger Nama Shoyu Sauce.
 For more food with flair, head across the bridge to Beverly, MA, where you'll find Fusion Andina, a Peruvian restaurant that promises an explosion of flavor.

 Situated north of Boston, Salem is close to several Sun RV Resorts.
-Guests of Wagon Wheel RV Resort & Campground, Saco/Old Orchard Beach KOA, and Wild Acres RV Resort & Campground in Maine can enjoy a short hour and a half drive to Salem.
+Guests of Sun Retreats Old Orchard Beach, Sun Outdoors Saco Old Orchard Beach, and Sun Retreats Wild Acres in Maine can enjoy a short hour and a half drive to Salem.
 As an added bonus, it's easy visit some of the other towns on the New England coast during your drive!

-Down on Cape Cod, guests at Peter's Pond RV Resort and Camper's Haven RV Resort can take a two-hour trip up the coast to Salem.
+Down on Cape Cod, guests at Sun Retreats Peter's Pond can take a two-hour trip up the coast to Salem.
 On the way, stop and check out the historic city of Plymouth, where the Mayflower landed in 1620.
 You can also take a break in Boston, which is filled with activities on the waterfront.
 No matter what, you're sure to have a great time during your Salem road trip!